 The judge, therefore, did not cover the cost of private school tuition in Romine’s monthly child support obligation.
 The appellate court found the judge’s reasoning to be flawed because the Arizona Child Support Guidelines do not require an agreement between the parents to include private school expenses in the calculation of child support.

 The Arizona Court of Appeals noted the family court has the ability, notwithstanding a lack of agreement between the parents, to order the objecting parent to pay tuition, if the judge determines the tuition costs are reasonable.
 The determination regarding what expenses to include in the calculation of child support and what is reasonable are within the sound discretion of the trial court.

-Romine argued the judge may not constitutionally require him to financially support a religion he does not support.
+Romine argued the judge may not constitutionally require him to support a religion he does not support financially.
 The Arizona Court of Appeals rejected his argument by holding a parent is not being required to support a religious institution.
-Instead, the objecting parent is simply being required to pay child support to the other parent in support of their child’s education in a school determined by a judge to be in the child’s best interest.
+Instead, the objecting parent is only being required to pay child support to the other parent in support of their child’s education in a school determined by a judge to be in the child’s best interest.

 This case may be cited in defense of enrolling a child in a private religious school despite the other parent’s religious beliefs.
 It also provides precedent supporting a judge’s authority to issue an order to allow a child to attend the private school based upon the best interests of the child.
 The court may also include the cost of private school expenses when calculating child support over the objection of the other parent.